Colts can only blame themselves for a messy quarterback situation after blowout loss

 And even when Tolzien did have an open receiver, his lack of arm strength was evident.
 He had an open Kamar Aiken deep across the middle of the field, but the ball hung in the air long enough that safety Lamarcus Joyner was able to make up the ground and knock the pass down.

 Tolzien’s second interception that was returned for a touchdown happened when he targeted Hilton again along the Colts sideline.
-This time it was Joyner who leaped in the air for the interception that was returned 29 yards for the touchdown.
+This time it was Joyner who leaped in the air for the pick that was returned 29 yards.

 It was probably only fitting that Tolzien’s final pass would have been intercepted an likely returned for a touchdown by Rams cornerback Nickell Robey-Coleman if Donte Moncrief didn’t break up the play by yanking on Robey-Coleman’s facemask and being called for a penalty.
 Tolzien's day ended with him going 9-of-18 for 128 yards with two interceptions and also being sacked four times.